rwqfsfasxc100/HevLib/README.md

 * rare = based on whether the game considers an achievement rare
 * spoiler = whether the achievement is considered a spoilered achievement on steam.
   * manually inputted data, so may be missing data in the days following an update that adds achievements

+## __get_lib_variables() -> Object
+* Returns HevLib variables
+* Has to be done on ready, as it relies upon the Autoloads having finished loading
+* Some variables may take longer to load as they are fetched from the internet

 ## __webtranslate_timed(URL: String, MINUTES_DELAY: int = 30) -> Dictionary
 * Similar function to __webtranslate, however performs the task repetitively